JMerhi01/DevOps_Notes/README.md

 In Jenkins, stages are defined sections within a pipeline that represent specific phases or steps of the software delivery process.

+There are alternatives to Jenkins such as: Gitlab, CircleCI, TravisCI and more.

-- Jenkins uses port 8080 by default.
+- Jenkins uses port 8080 by default, e.g `3.9.13.91:8080`

 Step 1.
 Create the SSH connection from localhost to github